chrisfcarroll/Azure-VM-Run/README.md

 What is needed to create, use, & tear down cloud-based ML resources?

 [Azure Subscription]
-    └── ResourceGroup (at a location)
+    └── ResourceGroup (at a location accessible to your subscription) ├── WorkSpace
-      └── WorkSpace
       ├── Dataset
       ├── Computetarget (with a vmSize)
-      └── Experiment
+      ├── Environment (the simplest is to choose from the list of curated environments) └── Experiment
-          └── runconfig (which references the dataset and the computetarget)
+          └── runconfig (which references all the above and also points to your code to run)

 As you can see, the Workspace is the primary Container.
 - Keeping an empty WorkSpace alive costs about $1 per day.